JoeyStanley/real/_posts/2017-02-26-website-version-2.md

 Another big thing I didn't like about the old layout was that the "Archive" tab didn't make sense as its own page and the label didn't really make sense.
 Instead, I moved it to a separate sidebar on the blog.
 That way it's clear that the tags and the blog work together.

 If I could change one thing, it would be that sidebar though.
 Right now, if you click on a tag, it'll take you to a page where it lists all the blog posts by category.
 I don't like that separate page.
 I wanted to do something fancy like you click on a tab and a list of posts will expand down.
 Turns out I couldn't do that without Java scripting and I don't know how to do any of that.
-I also looked into just having pages for each category created on the spot, with blog exerpts instead of just the titles for that one category, but I couldn't figure out how to do that.
+I also looked into just having pages for each category created on the spot, with blog excerpts instead of just the titles for that one category, but I couldn't figure out how to do that.

 ## Anything else?